Brian Marjoribanks: Life and career

 Marjoribanks was born in Falkirk, Scotland on 22 July 1942.
 He trained as an actor at the Edinburgh College of Speech and Drama (now Queen Margaret University).

-Marjoribanks played for Hibernian in the early 1960s.
+A forward, Marjoribanks played for Hibernian in the early 1960s.
 He scored a goal on his debut for Hibs, an Edinburgh derby against Hearts at Tynecastle.
 He then joined Hearts in 1963, playing for their reserve team during the 1963–64 season.

-He retired from playing football in 1964, aged 21, to pursue a career in acting and he appeared in the BBC medical drama Dr Finlay's Casebook and the soap opera United!.
+He retired from playing football in 1964, aged 21, to pursue a career in acting and he appeared in the BBC medical drama Dr. Finlay's Casebook and the soap opera United!.
 He was a regular presenter for BBC Scotland radio (Sportsound) and television (Sportscene) until 1983, when he was appointed to a role with the Independent Television Commission.
 He was later a director of STV.

 Marjoribanks died after a brief illness at Son Espases Hospital in Palma de Mallorca, Spain, on 9 August 2024.
 He was 82.